 Council's major asset class is property, plant and equipment.
 This is broken down into land, buildings, plant and fleet, roads, drainage, bridges, water, sewerage and other infrastructure assets.
 Road, drainage, bridge, water and sewerage infrastructure represents 80.1% of the total fixed assets and provides a direct benefit to the community.
-A total of \$19.2M was spent on renewing, upgrading and building new assets for the community during this financial year.
+A total of \$19.2M was spent to renew, upgrade and build new assets for the community during this financial year.